-The Presbyterian Church of America, or PCA, is a mainline denomination in the Reformed, Calvinistic tradition.
-The Presbyterian Church of America is one of the conservative denominations within Presbyterianism.
+The Presbyterian Church of America, or PCA, is an evangelical denomination in the Reformed, Calvinistic tradition.
+The Presbyterian Church of America is one of the conservative groups within Presbyterianism.
 Their headquarters are in Atlanta, Georgia, and the denomination has over 1,450 churches and missions in the U.S. and Canada.

 All Presbyterian churches, including the Presbyterian Church of America, have their roots in the 16th-century Protestant Reformation, specifically the work of John Knox in Scotland and John Calvin.

 The Presbyterian Church of America was organized in December 1973 when a group of conservative Presbyterians broke away from the Presbyterian Church in the United States (Southern).
 At issue was the theological liberalism of the larger group—specifically, a denial of the deity of Jesus Christ and the inerrancy of the Bible.
 At that time, the new denomination was known as the National Presbyterian Church, but they changed the name in 1974 to the Presbyterian Church in America (PCA).
 In 1982, the Reformed Presbyterian Church, Evangelical Synod, joined the Presbyterian Church in America.
 Since its founding, the Presbyterian Church of America has sought to be “faithful to the Scriptures, true to the reformed faith, and obedient to the Great Commission” (“A Brief History of the Presbyterian Church in America,” http://www.pcanet.org/history/, accessed 9/13/16).